-Senator Cory Booker’s Justice For All Event Interrupted By Terrifying Car Crash Into The Building
+Senator Cory Booker’s ‘Justice For All’ Event Interrupted By Terrifying Car Crash Into The Building

-New Jersey Senator and Democratic presidential candidate Cory Booker was giving a speech at an event in Florida on Sunday when a van crashed into the building outside the room, startling the attendees and sparking an immediate evacuation, reported the Daily Mail.
+New Jersey senator and Democratic presidential candidate Cory Booker was giving a speech at an event in Florida on Sunday when a van crashed into the building outside the room, startling the attendees and sparking an immediate evacuation, per The Daily Mail.

 The campaign event, where Booker was giving a speech on voting rights, hosted about 30 attendees in total at a cafe in a strip mall in Miami Gardens.
-The speech was cut short when an enormous crash was heard outside the building as the car crashed into a structural beam, consequently sending tremors through the building.
+The speech was cut short when an enormous crash was heard outside of the building.
+The car in question had crashed into a structural beam, consequently sending tremors through the building.
 The attendees quickly rushed out, encountering a mangled van with a female driver inside calling for help.
-When paramedics arrived, the passenger of the van was taken to the hospital with minor injuries and the driver was taken to the police station for questioning.
+When paramedics arrived, the passenger of the van was taken to the hospital with minor injuries.
+The driver of the vehicle was taken to the police station for questioning.

-Although Booker had been receiving death threats, specifically from two Florida men, in the months leading up to his visit, the crash was determined to be an accident unrelated to Booker or the event.
+Although Booker had been receiving death threats — specifically from two Florida men, in the months leading up to his visit — the crash was determined to be an accident unrelated to Booker or to the event.
 While his attendees were left shaken after the crash, Booker reportedly remained calm and attempted to help.

 The Daily Mail writes that Booker later stated to local news station Local 10, “I’m glad the people involved are safe and it’s an unfortunate accident that happened.
 I have been a former mayor.
 We have dealt with a lot crises.
 The key is to remain calm and see what you can do to help other people.”